manor-house-2096

 5. The broker checks for liens, mortgages, registered rights, etc.

-6. The broker compares property to other comparable sold property.
+6. The broker compares the property to other comparable sold property from the past six months.

-7. Using all the previous information, the broker determines the best price possible, with the buyer.
+7. Using all the previous information, the broker and the buyer determine the best price possible.

-8. The broker prepares promise to purchase with price and conditions.
+8. The broker prepares the promise to purchase with price and conditions.

 Once an offer is accepted